-Bunce School of Education & Liberal Arts

-College of Arts and Sciences

-Robert S. Wood Hall
+School of Liberal Arts & Social Sciences College of Arts and Sciences Robert S. Wood Hall 740-245-7182 office; 740-245-7432 fax

 The Liberal Studies program seeks to promote critical thinking, intellectual inquiry, and effective communication.
 Students choosing Liberal Studies as a major will develop skills to confront a myriad of complex problems by analyzing, from different perspectives, how events interrelate.
 By applying an interdisciplinary approach, students will develop skills to help them make decisions that will maximize both the individual and collective good.